vpenso/scripts/docs/c.md

 ## Structure

-* Collect several data fields into a single logical _data structure_
+Collect several data fields into a single logical _data structure_:

 * Declare a data structure with the `struct` **keyword** followed by an **structure tag** (identifier)
 * The identifier follows the same rules as C variables
 * Within the braces _one or more variable definitions_ are expected, these are called **structure members**